thenaterhood/heartbeat/README.md

 the settings (histamine.Histamine) and enable histamine in the server settings.
 Histamine will broadcast notification events from a node which will be received by any histamine server on the network using a matching secret key.
+Histamine nodes will forward the notification to all the configured notifiers.

 Using a notifier:
 * Add it to the NOTIFIERS array, without the heartbeat.notifiers path prefix